Understanding the Importance of Work History in Social Security Disability Benefits

 Instead, SSI focuses on:

-The maximum federal SSI benefit in 2025 is around $943 per month for individuals, and this amount can increase if your state offers supplements.
+The maximum federal SSI benefit in 2025 is around $943 per month for individuals, and this amount can increase if my state offers supplements.

 People who do not have enough work credits for SSDI